sfrancey/Real-or-Not-NLP-with-Disaster-Tweets_Team_Blancpain/README.md

 Our project has been built around 7 iterations.
 One for each assumption.
 For each of these, did  EDA and we tried and enriched our model with different features, further cleaning and using several parameters and classification models.

 #### Iteration 1 : Find the base rate

+- Load data and create new DataFrames
+- Visualize Train/Test Set
+- Analyzing Missing values
+- Replace NULL values by a non-existing word
+- Target visualization on the Train set

+- **Base Rate : 0.572**

 #### Iteration 2 : Working on Keywords
 #### Iteration 3 : Working on text
 #### Iteration 4 : Working on Keyword + Text